davidmarkclements/v8-perf/readme.md

 ![](graphs/object-creation-bar.png)

-We can see that creating new object had a performance regression in Node 8.2 (V8 5.8), and it will recover in future Node.js versions with V8 6.0 (we hope Node 8.3) and 6.1.

-In Node 6.11 creating object literals was faster, while in future Node.js releases the performance of creating object will be identical in all version of Node.js.
+Object allocation have the same cost in all the test V8 versions, apart from classes in Node 8.2 (V8 5.8), which are slower than the rest.
+This is due to the mixed Crankshaft/Turbofan nature of V8 5.8, and it will be resolved in Node 8.3 with V8 6.0.

-_Edit: Jakob Kummerow noted in [http://disq.us/p/1kvomfk](http://disq.us/p/1kvomfk) that Turbofan can optimize away the object allocation in this specific microbenchmark.
+_Edit: Jakob Kummerow noted in [http://disq.us/p/1kvomfk](http://disq.us/p/1kvomfk) that Turbofan can optimize away the object allocation in this specific microbenchmark, leading to incorrect results.
-The creating object benchmark has been split into creating object and creating hardocoded objects._
+The creating object benchmark has been split into creating objects and creating objects that does not "escape"._

-### Creating hardcoded objects
+#### Creating objects that does not "escape"

 An extremely common pattern in JS is to create an "option object" to specify some options to a function call, e.g.: